What This Plan Delivers

 Can I pass the Florida real estate exam in 30 days?

 Yes.
-Thirty days of focused, structured study is enough for most students who have completed the 63-hour pre-licensing course.
+Thirty days of focused, structured study is enough for many students who have completed the 63-hour pre-licensing course.
 The key word is "structured."
 Thirty days following a plan built around the exam's actual topic weights is not the same as 30 days of studying whatever feels right each night.
 This plan covers every testable topic, dedicates a full week to math, and includes two full practice exams.
-Students who follow it consistently and score above 80% on both practice exams pass at a high rate.
+If you can score above 80% twice under timed conditions, you have stronger evidence than a vague feeling of readiness.

 How many hours a day should I study for the Florida real estate exam?